1ayuu/recipe-app-api/README.md

 # recipe-app-api
 RecipeAPI project
-I have used docker , django  to build this API..
+I have used docker , django  to build this API...